FThompson/ElTagCalculatorTutorial/README.md

 ## Create the View

-ElTag offers a function for each HTML tag, such as `div` or `button`.
+ElTag offers a function for each HTML element tag, such as `div` or `button`.
 These tag functions have two optional parameters: an attributes object and an inner content variable, which can be either a string or an array of subcomponents.
+Element attributes can include any HTML attributes and ElTag attributes:
+* All HTML attributes, such as `id` and `class`.
+* The style attribute, in the form of an object like `style: { backgroundColor: 'red' }`.
+* All HTML events, such as `onclick`.
+* ElTag attributes, such as `render`.

 Create the main div that will hold the calculator's display and button components.
 The linked stylesheet knows this div as `#calculator` and organizes its components according to a grid layout.